roberino/RedisSlimClient/docs/DistributedLocks.md

-# GetHashSetAsync and Persistent Dictionaries
+# Distributed code syncronisation using Redis

 The AquireLockAsync method is an implementation of the [Redlock](https://redis.io/topics/distlock) algorithm and can be used to create a distributed lock across systems using your Redis DB.